Respondens/development-values/README.md

 Focus interactions on knowledge sharing, it is a more important output than the code itself.

 For example:
-- Code review isn’t about finding bugs (although that is a nice side effect) but about knowing whether we think the same about concepts
+- Code review isn’t about finding bugs (although that is a nice side effect) but about knowing whether we think the same about concepts.
 - During incident follow-ups it is less interesting to find the root cause / blame, and more effective to exchange how each person interprets the systems.
 Then you’ll learn where it might have gone wrong and are in a better shape to come up with solutions, also in the future.
 - Have an ubiquitous language for the concepts.
 Come up with terms, stick to them, re-use them for everything.
 From css classes to database tables.